cscan/vue-excel-editor/README.md

 | to-text        | Optional  | Function          | The function to convert from object value to edit-text |
 | to-value       | Optional  | Function          | The function to convert from edit-text to object value |

-@ - It can be async function
+@ - Function can return a promise

 #### Column type
 | Type            | Value               | Display text        | Justify | Validation         | Allow Keys   | Allow Null |